-- IPTC's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at December 31, 2017 by \$125.7 million (net position).
-Of this amount, \$8.5 million (unrestricted net position) may be used to meet IPTC's ongoing obligations arising from providing transportation service to the community at December 31, 2017. - Fare revenues for 2017 decreased 4% from 2016. - FTA capital contributions for 2017 increased 2% from 2016. - FTA local operating and planning grants and preventative maintenance funding for 2017 increased 13% from 2016. - Operating expenses before depreciation for 2017 increased 6% from 2016. - Net position increased by approximately \$3.9 million or 3% in 2017.
+- IPTC's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at December 31, 2018 by \$176.0 million (net position).
+Of this amount, \$42.4 million (unrestricted net position) may be used to meet IPTC's ongoing obligations arising from providing transportation service to the community at December 31, 2018. - Fare revenues for 2018 increased 3% from 2017. - FTA capital contributions for 2018 increased approximately \$21 million, or 217% from 2017. - FTA local operating and planning grants and preventative maintenance funding for 2018 decreased approximately \$8 million, or 61% from 2017. - Operating expenses before depreciation for 2018 increased approximately \$17 million, or 24% from 2017. - Net position increased by approximately \$51.9 million or 42% in 2018. - For 2018, IPTC adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+Prior year comparative information contained herein has not been restated for adoption of GASB 75.